 Letter of Hazrat Umar to Abu Musa Ashari:

-Abu Musa Ashari was appointed as governor of Kufa and Basra at various times.
-He was the first appointed caliph of Basra after conquer of Persian Empire.
-In one famous epistle of Umar bin Khattab (R.A) to Abu Musa Ashari, Hazrat Umar stressed upon the mechanism of justice provided to masses and of appointment of new judges.
-He starts his letter with advice about importance of justice in Islam and establishes that “Qada” is a firm obligation. then he guides to understand the issue brought forward in a best possible way to issue a just verdict.
+At various times, Abu Musa Ashari was governor of Kufa and Basra.
+He was the first appointed caliph of Basra after conquering Persian Empire.
+In one famous epistle of Umar bin Khattab (R.A.) to Abu Musa Ashari, Hazrat Umar stressed the mechanism of justice provided to the masses and the appointment of new judges.
+He starts his letter with advice about the importance of justice in Islam and establishes that “Qaeda” is a firm obligation.
+Then he guides us to understand the issue brought forward in the best way to issue a just verdict.

-Unlike modern day judicial settlements, which follow doctrine of precident, res judicata, estoppel, letter of Hazrat Umar Farooq established a unique law of estoppel. it said that any judgment must not deter the judge to review on basis o rationality and reasoning.
-To revise a decision for upholding truth is much better than letting the null and void continue.
-The judge was advised to be perceptive, unlike modern day justice which solely relies on “witness and evidence” but not truth.
-How ever, the judgment must be strictly in line with the guidance provided by Quran and Sunnah.
+Modern-day judicial settlements follow the doctrine of precedent, res judicata, and estoppel.
+However, Hazrat Umar Farooq’s letter established a unique estoppel law.
+It said that any judgment must not deter the judge from reviewing based on rationality and reasoning.
+Revising a decision to uphold truth is much better than letting the null and void continue.
+Unlike modern-day justice, the judge was advised to be perceptive, solely relying on “witness and evidence” but not the truth.
+However, the judgment must be strictly in line with the guidance provided by Quran and Sunnah.